How to make your own vanilla pod ice cream

 Our Cookery School tutors are culinary wizards and are keepers of the secrets of Bettys craft.
 But occasionally, just occasionally, they reveal one of those secrets to the world.

-To celebrate the opening of our new Ice Cream Kiosk at RHS Harlow Carr, we’ve persuaded them to tell us how to make the perfect Vanilla Pod Ice Cream.
+To celebrate the arrival of summer, we’ve persuaded them to tell us how to make the perfect Vanilla Pod Ice Cream.
 Plus, they share six top tips for achieving great results every time.

 (Makes a 1 litre mix of Vanilla Pod Ice Cream)